 Floral Decorations with Anne Buchan

 Anne is a member of the Auchterarder Flower Club and is very experienced in demonstrating and teaching floral arranging.
-In this class you will create your own autumn floral designs to bring colours to your home No previous experience is necessary.
+In this class you will create your own floral designs to bring colours to your home No previous experience is necessary.